MormontRFC2209/front-end-capstone/README.md

 # front-end-capstone

 > This is a web application that uses the Atelier API to provide customers with a user friendly interface.
 The user interface provides relevant information about a product in the Atelier retail catalog.
-It features the product's details, ratings and reviews, and a question and answer section.
+It features the product's details, ratings and reviews, and a related questions and answers section.

 ## Table of Contents